Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes

 \section{Pruning the list to constant size}

-In this section, we recall a beautiful recent result of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023}, who showed that for any constant $\epsilon > 0$, univariate multiplicity codes (and folded Reed-Solomon codes) can be list decoded with fractional agreement $(1-\delta + \epsilon)$ with constant list size in polynomial time, where $\delta$ is the relative distance of the code.
+In this section, we recall a beautiful recent result of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023} and a subsequent improvement to it due to Tamo \cite{Tamo2024}, who showed that for any constant $\epsilon > 0$, univariate multiplicity codes (and folded Reed-Solomon codes) can be list decoded with fractional agreement $(1-\delta + \epsilon)$ with constant list size in polynomial time, where $\delta$ is the relative distance of the code.
 One of their main technical insights is a property of these codes, which essentially shows that any low-dimensional affine space cannot contain \emph{too many} codewords that are \emph{close} to a received word.
 Moreover, they give a randomized algorithm that given a low-dimensional subspace via its basis, and a received word, output this constant-size list in polynomial time.
-We use this algorithm of Kopparty, Ron-Zewi, Saraf and Wootters off-the-shelf for our algorithm.
-We describe the algorithm, and state the main technical theorem (or rather, a special case for univariate multiplicity codes) that we use, and refer the interested reader to \cite{KoppartyRSW2023} for the general statement and a proof.
+We use this algorithm off-the-shelf for our algorithm.
+We describe the algorithm, and state the main technical theorem (or rather, a special case for univariate multiplicity codes) that we use, and refer the interested reader to \cite{Tamo2024, KoppartyRSW2023} for the general statement and a proof.